 There are now a wide range of insulation layer specifications for in-plane rooflights available, from simple Building Regulation compliant values of 1.8W/m²K to very low U-values of around 0.8W/m²K that can still retain excellent levels of light transmission.

-Independent research by De Montfort University, and published by the National Association of Rooflight Manufacturers (NARM), demonstrates the savings that can be made by the introduction of rooflights, and at larger areas than might previously have been considered optimum areas even with the most modest U-value performance.
+Independent research by De Montfort University, and published by The Rooflight Association (RA), demonstrates the savings that can be made by the introduction of rooflights, and at larger areas than might previously have been considered optimum areas even with the most modest U-value performance.

 For further information on thermal transmission, looking into insulation options, condensation and how to determine surface temperature factor (f factor), you can download the section from our technical manual here.